traefik/hub/README.md

 ## :alembic: APIs used in this repository

-All APIs are implemented using a simple JSON server in Go; the source code is [here](./src/api-server).
+All APIs are implemented using a tiny JSON server in Go; the source code is [here](./src/api-server).

-This JSON server is used to deploy simple JSON APIs using a configmap.
+This JSON server is used to deploy JSON APIs using a configmap.

 The Kubernetes manifests (YAML) to deploy those apps are [here](./src/manifests).